AMWA-TV/is-05/docs/Controllers.md

 ### Operation with SMPTE 2022-7

-When the Controller is interacting with Receivers that support SMPTE 2022-7 it MUST follow the requirements for Clients described in the [Operation with SMPTE 2022-7 section of the Behaviour - RTP Transport Type document](Behaviour%20-%20RTP%20Transport%20Type.md#operation-with-smpte-2022-7) in this specification.
+When the Controller is interacting with Receivers that support SMPTE 2022-7 it MUST follow the requirements for Clients described in the [Behaviour: RTP Transport Type: Operation with SMPTE 2022-7](Behaviour%20-%20RTP%20Transport%20Type.md#operation-with-smpte-2022-7) section of this specification.

 ### Version Timestamp